Log

 All the related logs disappear when the container is shut down, but you can check the logs that have occurred on the selected container or pod through Log search.
 When storing the container Standard Out logs, you can set the storage period and check information for specific targets or perform correlation analysis.

-• Through the number 1 time selector, you can select a desired time for searching data.
+Through the time selector, you can select a desired time for searching data.

-• By specifying the number 2 category through the options on the left, you can search data.
+By specifying the category through the options on the left, you can search data.
 For more information about the categories to view, see the following guide to Bock and Group.

-• If you select number 2 Hide tag on the right, the timestamp and message can be seen excluding tags during log recording.
+If you select Hide tag on the right, the timestamp and message can be seen excluding tags during log recording.

-• Click number 2 Log search on the right.
+Click Log search on the right.
 Then Log > Log search appears where you can search in detail through the functions such as Filtering.

-• If you select number 3 More icon More, the parsed key values and log messages can be displayed.
+If you select More, the parsed key values and log messages can be displayed.
 For more information, see the following.

 General blocks and micro blocks